5 Unfair Debt Collection Practices to Watch Out For, by Financial Rescue, LLC.

 Know Your Rights

 It’s important to keep in mind that debt collectors have a job to do.
-They earn a commission based off of what they are able to collect from you.
+They earn a commission based on what they are able to collect from you.
 So it is in their best interest to take any means possible to try to get you to pay up.

 But unpaid debt doesn’t give anyone the right to harass or threaten you.
 They aren’t allowed to expose your debt to any unauthorized third parties.
 And you will not be hauled off to jail because of unpaid debts.